 The following describes the branch’s research programs and program areas.

-Cytogenetic abnormalities, which may include chromosomal trisomy (such as Down syndrome), mosaicism, or rearrangements, such as deletions or duplications, cause a significant proportion of cognitive impairment and morbidity and mortality, especially among infants and children.
+Cytogenetic abnormalities, which may include chromosomal monosomy or trisomy (such as Down syndrome), mosaicism, or rearrangements, such as deletions or duplications, cause a significant proportion of cognitive impairment and morbidity and mortality, especially among infants and children with intellectual and developmental disabilities (IDDs) or genetic syndromes.

-The application of massively parallel, high-throughput next-generation sequencing revolutionized many aspects of research and clinical medicine.
-The ability to analyze the whole exomes or whole genomes has allowed an unprecedented window into human health and disease.
+The ability to sequence and analyze whole exomes and whole genomes has provided an unprecedented window into human health and disease.
+This application of massively parallel, high-throughput next-generation sequencing has also transformed many aspects of research and clinical medicine.
 In the field of IDDs, genomic approaches are being used for diagnosis when a clear genetic syndrome or genetic cause has not previously been identified; it has the potential to uncover many new genes implicated in human neurodevelopment and neurological function.
 Other genetic conditions may be caused by mutations that affect epigenetic mechanisms or somatic mutations.

 Studies of genetics, genomics, and epigenetics are a core portion of the IDDB portfolio and represent exciting new areas of research for NICHD.